tsmolar/simplisafetest/README.md

 <b>Local environment set up</b>
 <p>To bootstrap this process, you will need to Amazon aws CLI tool installed on your local system</pr>
 <p>I have created a script named install-aws-cli.sh that will download and install this tool, if needed</p>

+<p>after you run this script, prep your environment via the command <font face=courier>aws configure</font>.
+This will prompt you for AWS keys and tokens and default region (I did my work in 'us-east-1').
+See http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration for more information.

  <b>Security Preparations</b>
  <p>The script security-prep.sh will create a security group and keypair for use in instance creation, this script only needs to be run once.
 If run multiple times, it will delete the previous keypair and recreate it, effectively locking anyone else using a previously generated key.
 Be careful</p>